How to build business visibility beyond social media

 When what you’re doing feels ethical and aligned, you build a business that reflects who you are, not who an algorithm wants you to be.
 And it protects your energy.

 You can choose to step back when you need rest.
 You can schedule breaks.
 You can say no to strategies that don’t feel right with your values.
-Visibility built on integrity will last longer, and feel better, than visibility built on urgency and pressure to post something.
+Visibility built on integrity will last longer and feel better than visibility built on the stress and pressure to put something out.

 It gives you permission to stay human.